 Of the 25 scripts already integrated or expected to be integrated in the RZ-LGR, four scripts have no variant labels and 14 scripts have no allocatable variant labels.
 Only limited scripts have allocatable variant labels, and these are: Arabic, Bengali, Chinese, Greek, Latin, Myanmar, and Tamil.
 Except for Arabic, the language communities of all the other scripts already have put a ceiling (i.e., two to four labels) to limit the number of allocatable variants.

 Notwithstanding the prevailing measures contained in the RZ-LGR, existing registries and future gTLD applicants should not have arbitrary limits placed on the number of variant gTLD labels for which they wish to request and/or apply.
-The EPDP Team considered that there will be a number of factors that the existing registries and future applicants will take into consideration that would likely result in a conservative approach to requesting and/or applying for variant labels, such as cost and potential challenges associated with managing a gTLD and its variant labels at the registry, registrar and registrant levels.
+The EPDP Team considered that there will be a number of factors that the existing registries and future applicants will take into consideration that would likely result in a conservative approach to requesting and/or applying for variant labels, such as cost, operational competence, and potential challenges associated with managing a gTLD and its variant labels at the registry, registrar and registrant levels.

 SAC060 recommends applying a conservative approach in order to avoid the potential permutation issues of variant labels both at the top-level and with combinations of the top-level and the second-level.
 However, SSAC members confirmed, during an engagement session with the EPDP Team, that the sheer volume of variant labels does not necessarily create security or stability risks as a gTLD and its variant labels appear as separate gTLDs in the root zone.
 The concern expressed by the SSAC members was associated with the lack of DNS protocol solution that enforces equivalence of variant labels and the challenges of creating a consistent experience for the end user of the gTLD and its variant labels.

-Rationale for Recommendation 1.5: To address the concern raised by SSAC members that there is no common approach by registries and registrars in managing gTLDs and their variant labels, which may result in a less than optimal user experience, the EPDP Team agreed that it would be valuable to develop guidelines to make variant domains manageable at the registry, registrar, and registrant levels and provide consistent user experience.
+Rationale for Recommendation 1.5 and Implementation Guidance 1.6: To address the concern raised by SSAC members that there is no common approach by registries and registrars in managing gTLDs and their variant labels, which may result in a less than optimal user experience, the EPDP Team agreed that it would be valuable to develop guidelines to make variant domains manageable at the registry, registrar, reseller, and registrant levels and provide consistent user experience.

+The EPDP Team agreed that the IRT would be responsible for developing the best practice guidelines.
+The EPDP Team also acknowledged that because variant gTLDs are currently not allowed, it will be hard to fully understand the user experience until they are delegated.
+As such, the best practice guidelines are expected to be developed over time in an organic manner, with the help of relevant stakeholders, such as registries, registrars, and registrants that have experience or interest in IDNs in the scripts that have allocatable variant labels.